statisticianinstilettos/wine_quality_predictions/README.md

 Gradient Boosting
 refresher on Gradient Descent.
 Show plots?

-Gradient bossting can be used on both classifcation and regression problems.
+Gradient boOsting can be used on both classifcation and regression problems.
 The weak learners are fit to predict the gradient of the loss function.
 Any diffentiable loss function used can be selected.Gradient boosting sequentially fits models to the gradient to explain the patterns missed by the previous model.
 An additive model is used to ensemble the weak learners, as output of the new tree model is added to the output of the previous tree model.
 It becomes a recursive equation, where each weak learner explains a pattern not picked up by the previous model.
 <Show math>